What should I pack when moving to Budapest?

 Get Quote

 "Most of the items you will need here in Budapest are available.
 Things that you will want if you are American are certainly related to food.
 Mexican Chili is very hard to find.
 Candy, like Payday, Butterfinger etc. are not here at all.
 You can find Milkyways, Snickers and Castlebury chocolates but that's about it.
 You will have to choose from local and European candies.
 Bring Candy.
 I wish I had brought my specialty tools.
 They are hard to find here - like - Dremel bits, cobalt drills, special hammers, drivers and bits.
 For fishing you have lots to choose from.
 Dont' worry unless you have a special lure bring plenty because carp fishing is king here.
 Predator fishing is just starting.
 Cooking - bring everything you want to cook with if you are a chef.
 Utinsels are hard to find.
 Basics are here but specialty items are expensive.
 Knives - bring good sharpening equipment like Lansky.
 None here but are available on Ebay UK and expensive.
 Don't bring anything that is 110 Power unless it is dual power.
 The systems for converting usually cause a huge draw on the power systems.
 Normal amp breakers are 25 amps.
 The wiring is old. and will not draw above that even if you change the breakers.
 Clothes - better choice of clothes here and not very expensive not much use in bringing a bunch of clothing unless you just love Levis. they are expensive.
 Bring your important papers or at least a scanned copy.
 Car - leave it at home and buy a local car.
-The inspection system is hard to get through and if it is a US car maybe the parts and service will be hard to find," remarked another expat in Budapest, Hungary.
+The inspection system is hard to get through and if it is a US car maybe the parts and service will be hard to find," remarked another expat who made the move to Budapest, Hungary.

 Please login to continue reading this article.